The Farm – Farm Vacation In NC

 The story of Broadwing Farm is the story of three generations of a family living together.
 We moved to Hot Springs NC in the fall of 1992.
 Our plan was simple on the surface, “throw away your TV, eat a lot of peaches”, have children, stay close to the land and start an organic farm.
-Twentyfive years later, we’re still tweaking that plan.
+Thirty three years later, we’re still tweaking that plan.
 It has been a wonderful adventure, a homesteader’s dream that has evolved into sharing our beautiful organic farm with mountain getaway cabins and hot tubs.
 Our children, Josey and Eliot were born here, and now they are grown.
-Grampy Bob and Gramma Carol (Pete’s parents) have been with us every single step of the way on the Broadwing Farm adventure.
+Grampy Bob and Gramma Carol (Pete’s parents) were with us every single step of the way on the Broadwing Farm adventure, until their passing.

 So the cabins, with their natural mineral water hot tubs, have been complete since about 2006.
 We still have large, beautiful kitchen gardens every year along with a growing u-pick blueberry orchard of 250 bushes.
 We really still think of ourselves as organic farmers who have rental cabins with hot tubs.
 We always try to grow an abundance and share with our guests.
-Meeting guests in the garden to share food is one of the best parts of our job.
+Sharing food is one of the best parts of our job.
 Even after all these years and many adventures, the beauty of this place still blows me away.
-Meeting our guests in the garden with the Blue Ridge Mountains, the French Broad River, and the scenic town of Hot Springs NC all in view is my favorite scene from the next chapter in the story of Broadwing Farm.
+Seeing our guests in the garden with the Blue Ridge Mountains, the French Broad River, and the scenic town of Hot Springs NC all in view is my favorite scene from the next chapter in the story of Broadwing Farm.